getify/You-Dont-Know-JS/types & grammar/ch2.md

 Simple values (aka scalar primitives) are *always* assigned/passed by value-copy: `null`, `undefined`, `string`, `number`, `boolean`, and ES6's `symbol`.

-Compound primitives *always* create a copy of the reference on assignment or passing: `object` (including `array`s, and all boxed object wrappers -- see Chapter 3), and `function`.
+Compound primitives -- `object` (including `array`s, and all boxed object wrappers -- see Chapter 3) and `function` -- *always* create a copy of the reference on assignment or passing.

 In the above snippet, because `2` is a scalar primitive, `a` holds one initial copy of that value, and `b` is assigned another *copy* of the value.
 When changing `b`, you are in no way changing the value in `a`.